-This incredible chicken dish is marinated in a sweet, sticky glaze of the juice of ripe, succulent blood oranges, along with coconut aminos, brown sugar, ginger, garlic, and honey.
-It’s then cooked with delicious rosemary and more blood oranges.
-It creates this perfect blend of rich, dynamic, savory, sweet flavor.
+Make incredible Orange Chicken marinated in a sweet, sticky glaze using succulent blood oranges, coconut aminos, brown sugar, ginger, garlic, and honey!
+It the perfect blend of rich, dynamic, savory, sweet flavor.
 This Blood Orange Chicken recipe is a tasty take on classic Chinese Orange Chicken but leveled up a few notches!
 (Plus, It’s completely gluten-free!)

 All I can say is, OMG, this chicken dish is so good!
-After my boyfriend’s first bite he closes his eye and exclaims, “Wow, this chicken is bursting with flavor!”.
-After the second bite, he says, “This taste like a dish we would have at Pierre Sang’s restaurant.” —at this point, I’m blushing.
+After my boyfriend’s first bite he closed his eye and all he could say was, “Wow, this chicken is bursting with flavor!”.
+After the second bite, he says, “This tastes like a dish we would have at Pierre Sang’s restaurant.” —at this point, I’m blushing.
 What a compliment!
 Pierre Sang’s cuisine is the perfect Asian-French Fusion.
 Last Summer, we had the opportunity to go to his restaurant in Paris, Pierre Sang in Oberkampf.

 Personally, I think that’s a great way to describe the flavor profile of this dish.